MetaMask/metamask-docs/snaps/how-to/develop-a-snap.md

 ## Test your Snap

-Test your Snap by hosting it locally using `yarn start`, installing it in Flask, and calling its API methods from a web page.
+Test your Snap by hosting it locally using `yarn start`, installing it in Flask, and calling its API methods from a dapp.

 For end-to-end Snap testing, [use the `@metamask/snaps-jest` package](test-a-snap.md).